Tyler-Schwenk/BirdNET-CustomClassifierSuite/README.md

 2. Model Training

-train.ps1 / train.py (placeholder for now)
+train.ps1 / train.py
 Runs BirdNET training on the generated package.
-Will output weights (.tflite), logs, and metrics.
+Training parameters (epochs, batch size, threads, val split, autotune, etc.) are taken directly from the merged config that was passed to the pipeline.

+Inputs:

+experiments/<name>/training_package/ (RADR/ + Negative/ folders, manifests, reports).

+experiments/<name>/config_used.yaml (the exact snapshot of config).

+Outputs into experiments/<name>/model/:

+model.tflite → the trained model weights.

+training_log.json → log of loss/accuracy curves and metadata.

+Any additional training artifacts produced by BirdNET-Analyzer.

+Notes:

+Training is run by calling python -m birdnet_analyzer.train.

+If autotune: true is set in the config, training will include hyperparameter search with trial/execution settings.

+The training package class folders (RADR/, Negative/) are automatically cleaned up after training since the selection_manifest.csv provides a reproducible record of which files were used.

 3. Inference